jlyheden/puppet-pam/README.markdown

 ### Usage: pam

-In it's simplest form, which essentially just make sure that PAM packages are installed (which they always are)
+The base pam module is not particularly useful, it ensures that the base pam packages are installed - which they are by default anyway.

 	include pam

 ### Usage: pam ldap

-The following installs pam-ldap and configures pam to query LDAP for user logins:
+To install the ldap pam packages and enable them in the system pam configuration section:

 	include pam::ldap